Alluxio/alluxio/docs/en/operation/User-CLI.md

 ### exec basicIOTest
 Usage: `bin/alluxio exec basicIOTest [flags]`

-Run all end-to-end tests, or a specific test, on an Alluxio cluster.
+Run all end-to-end tests or a specific test, on an Alluxio cluster.

 Flags:
 - `--directory`: Alluxio path for the tests working directory.
 Default: / (Default: "")